Code-Institute-Submissions/leadership-goals/README.md

         - [Stackoverflow Overlays](https://stackoverflow.com/questions/55194719/how-can-i-make-hover-overlay-text-fixed-to-an-image)
         - [W3Schools Overlays](https://www.w3schools.com/howto/howto_css_image_overlay.asp)
     - Box shadow effects were inspired by the following from [W3Schools](https://www.w3schools.com/cssref/css3_pr_box-shadow.asp).
+    - The hyperlink code for phone numbers was discovered at [Stackoverflow Overlays](https://stackoverflow.com/questions/53270766/how-do-i-hyperlink-a-phone-number)

 - **Carousels**
     - The homepage carousel in the About Us section was designed using cards and carousels from Bootstrap 4's documentation and the following: